isabella232/partner-center-pr.pl-pl/partner-center/announcements/2021-september.md

 ### <a name="questions"></a>Pytania

-Aby uzyskać dalsze pytania dotyczące tych ofert, sprawdź odpowiednie Yammer społeczności.
+Aby uzyskać dodatkowe pytania dotyczące tych ofert, sprawdź odpowiednie Yammer społeczności.

 ________________
-## <a name="announcing-intune-per-device-for-enterprise-for-csp-partners"></a><a name="4"></a>Announcing Intune per-device for Enterprise for CSP partners (Announcing Intune per-device for Enterprise for CSP partners
+## <a name="announcing-intune-per-device-for-enterprise-for-csp-partners"></a><a name="4"></a>Announcing Intune per-device for Enterprise for CSP partners

 ### <a name="categories"></a>Kategorie